Our clients do amazing things.

-Jen’s goal to walk again without walking aids or wheelchair
+Jen’s goal is to walk again without walking aids or a wheelchair

 All the rehab and strength and conditioning exercises have changed and improved Jen’s mind, body, and soul.
 She especially loves AntiGravity yoga and the deep tissue exercises because she finds after each session her body is not as stiff or rigid and is often pain-free for days due to the workouts and mindset.

-Her favourite poses are the vampire, and Superman pose as she can feel her whole spine strengthen and stretching and knows that this, is what she needs.
+Her favorite poses are the vampire, and Superman poses as she can feel her whole spine strengthen and stretch and knows that this, is what she needs.
 Jen is now connected to her body inside and out as is looking forward to the possibility of being free from using walking aids and her wheelchair.